Framing: What Are We Solving?

 John Maeda

-As we shift from the creative 'what' of Creative Theory in Design to the strategic 'why', we start where every project begins: the brief.
+As we shift from the creative 'what' of Creative Theory in Design to the strategic 'why', we start where every design project begins: the brief.
 Sometimes it's a 40-slide deck from a strategy partner.
 Sometimes it's a one-sentence email from a small business owner.
 Either way, your job as a creative stays the same.
 Take the request and turn it into something actionable.

 Deciphering the Brief